Grover Krantz: Personal life and death

 In 2003, Krantz's skeleton arrived at the Smithsonian's National Museum of Natural History and was laid to rest in a green cabinet, alongside the bones of his four favorite Irish Wolfhounds – Clyde, Icky, Leica, and Yahoo – as was his last request.

-In 2009, Krantz's skeleton was painstakingly articulated and, along with the skeleton of one of his dogs, included on display in the Smithsonian's "Written in Bone: Forensic Files of the 17th Century Chesapeake" exhibition at the National Museum of Natural History.
+In 2009, Krantz's skeleton was painstakingly articulated and, along with the skeleton of one of his dogs (Clyde), included on display in the Smithsonian's "Written in Bone: Forensic Files of the 17th Century Chesapeake" exhibition at the National Museum of Natural History.
 His bones have also been used to teach forensics and advanced osteology to George Washington University students.

+After his death, a scholarship named after Krantz was established at the University to promote "interest in the fields of physical/biological anthropology, linguistic archaeology, and/or human demography".
 After his death, an editor at NPR named Laura Krantz saw the obituary in the Washington Post and realized that Grover was a relative of hers; he was her grandfather's cousin.
 She spent a year documenting his life's work on her podcast, Wild Thing, and later wrote a children's book, The Search for Sasquatch.